ManimCommunity/manim/docs/source/index.rst

    to learn more!

-- The :doc:`Installation <installation>` section has the latest and up-to-date installation instructions for Windows, MacOS, and Linux.
+- The :doc:`Installation <installation>` section has the latest and up-to-date installation instructions for Windows, macOS, and Linux.
   You can also find information on Manim's docker images and (online) notebook environments there.
 - Want to try the library before installing it?
 Take a look at our